 10. Bank Loan Payable

 In September 2016, the Company obtained a loan of €500,000 (approximately $545,000) from Intesa Sanpaolo Bank in Italy, which loan is secured by the Company's assets.
-The loan has an underlying interest rate of 4.5% above the Euro Inter Bank Offered Rate, subject to quarterly review and is amortized over 57 months ending March 31, 2021.
+The loan had an underlying interest rate of 4.5% above the Euro Inter Bank Offered Rate, subject to quarterly review and was amortized over 57 months initially expected to end on March 31, 2021.
 Monthly repayments of €9,760 began in January 2017.

 Included in bank loans is a Small Business Administration Disaster Relief loan (“SBA Loan”) assumed on the acquisition of USB with a principal outstanding of $150,000.
 The SBA Loan bears interest at 3.75% per annum and is repayable in monthly installments of $731 which began in June 2021, and matures in May 2050.
 The SBA Loan is collateralized by all of USB’s tangible and intangible assets.

-Since acquisition of USB, the Company has repaid capital of $1,864 and has total accrued and unpaid interest of $5,472 on this loan as of March 31, 2022.
+Since acquisition of USB, the Company has repaid principal of $1,389 and has total accrued and unpaid interest of $5,409 on this loan as of June 30, 2022.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.